EmreTaha/TINC/README.md

  [Harbor](https://clinicaltrials.gov/ct2/show/NCT00891735) dataset is used for self-supervised pre-training and supervised evaluation.
 Unfortunately we cannot release the dataset.

 Make sure that your folder structure is similar to ours.
 Such as .../pat_id/visit_day/Bscan_number.png.
-Visit day is in days.
+Visit date is in days.
 Such as 000, 030 ...
 720.

 ## Training